soul-traveller/rectarg/README.md

 For the purpose of generating nice looking images I have edited the definition part of several of the .cht files.
 Those that want to experiment with getting exact match of fiducials to original target may modify the cht file, or use those provided for a nice printout.

 Details on how to interpret the specification inside the cht file is provided below.

 ---

+## Trouble Shooting

+* If individual gray patches appear instead of colors: Related Patch ID cannot be cannot be found in `.cie` file.
+* If all patches come out as gray:
+ - `Patch Area` line (ex. `Y`) in `.cht` layout definitions has label definitions that cannot be found in `.cie` file.
+ - Patch Labels cannot be found in `.cie` file.
+* If fiducial marks are positioned wrong:
+ - `F` line in `.cht` layout definitions has wrong coordinate numbers.

+---